esteinmetz/various/Payday 2/readme.md

 This is a collection of perkdecks I've built.
 All have been lightly tested, let me know what you think.

 # Installation
-Download ErikMod folder and copy to your Payday 2 mods folder.
+Download ErikMod.zip and extract to your Payday 2 mods folder.
 Structure should be "Payday 2\mods\ErikMod\FILES"

 # Perk Deck Descriptions
 Name | Purpose | Tested?